Async (album): Promotion

 From April 4 to May 28, 2017, the Watari Museum of Contemporary Art ran an exhibition titled async, which consists of visuals by artists Shiro Takatani (who was also responsible for the cover art of the album), Apichatpong Weerasethakul, Neo Sora and Albert "Zakkubalan" Tholen performed over cuts from the album.
 The exhibition's moving visuals consisted of distorted footage of a crowd of people and Sakamoto's home and studio.
-A follow-up to the installation, titled IS YOUR TIME, ran from December 9, 2017 to March 11, 2018 at NTT InterCommunication Center, and also featured music from async and visuals by Takatani.
+A follow-up to the installation, titled IS YOUR TIME, ran from December 9, 2017, to March 11, 2018, at NTT InterCommunication Center, and also featured music from async and visuals by Takatani.

-The first live performance of async in the United States was held in the Veterans Room at the Seventh Regiment Armory in the Upper East Side of New York City on April 26, 2017.Dalton, Stephen (February 22, 2018). "'Ryuichi Sakamoto: async Live at the Park Avenue Armory': Film Review | Berlin 2018".
-The Hollywood Reporter.
-Retrieved March 29, 2018.
+The first live performance of async in the United States was held in the Veterans Room at the Seventh Regiment Armory on the Upper East Side of Manhattan in New York City on April 26, 2017.
 A concert film of the performance titled Ryuichi Sakamoto PERFORMANCE IN NEW YORK: async premiered in Japanese theaters on January 27, 2018.
 From August 4 until September 30, 2017, submissions were open for a contest ran by Sakamoto and Weerasethakul titled the async Short Film Competition, where filmmakers had to produce a film using music from async.
 From the approximately 800 entries that were submitted, In a Happy Place by Sikkim-based filmmaker Sandup Lepcha won the contest, receiving $3,000 and an opportunity to have Sakamoto compose for his next film.